keyboard_arrow_up

 Raw Material Production

 The creation of plastics involves many production techniques.
-Methods such as suspension, emulsion/dispersion, mechanical mixing, solution, and bulk processes are used to produce resins, powders, gels, and liquids.
-Thermosetting plastics are generally processed just once, while thermoplastics are often provided in pre-formed solid shapes for ease of handling or direct use.
+Methods such as suspension, emulsion or dispersion, mechanical mixing, solution, and bulk processes are used to produce resins, powders, gels, and liquids.
+Thermosetting plastics are generally processed once, while thermoplastics are often provided in pre-formed solid shapes for easier handling, machining, fabrication, or direct use.

-Plastic manufacturers may also incorporate additives like heat stabilizers, lubricants, fillers, and plasticizers to customize materials for specific applications, affecting properties such as color, strength, density, temperature performance, durability, and resistance to various conditions.
+Plastic manufacturers may also incorporate additives like heat stabilizers, lubricants, fillers, and plasticizers to customize materials for specific applications.
+These additives can affect color, strength, density, temperature performance, durability, weatherability, and resistance to different operating conditions.

 Thermoplastics vs. Thermosetting Plastics